The short answer

 The kidney and liver coordination is the differentiator for CKD and MASH patients.
 The FLOW trial showed semaglutide reduces major kidney events in T2D patients with CKD by 24 percent.
 The ESSENCE trial showed semaglutide improves MASH histology.
 Programs that understand these indications can dose GLP-1s appropriately in CKD (no dose adjustment for semaglutide, dose adjustment for tirzepatide in severe CKD) and monitor liver enzymes in MASH.
 Knownwell's primary-care physicians follow the evidence in these subpopulations; most telehealth programs don't.

 The trade-off is the onboarding timeline.
 Knownwell's intake takes 5 to 14 days because the workup includes labs, medical-records review and a full new-patient PCP visit.
 That's the right pace for patients with complex medical pictures, but the wrong pace for patients who just want a fast script.
-Cost is also higher: Knownwell bills insurance, and out-of-pocket varies by plan, but the cash-pay rate is among the higher in our chart.
+Cost is also higher: Knownwell bills insurance and out-of-pocket varies by plan.
+The cash-pay rate is among the higher in our chart.

 Who this pick isn't for